 The US and China have a tax treaty in place, which is helpful when determining which country should be paid specific taxes and at what point those taxes should be paid.
 The US-China tax treaty is an expat’s guide to ensuring the taxes are paid to the right country.
 Note: you need to register with the tax authorities of China to take advantage of any of the benefits of the treaty.
 If you are unsure of the language in the treaty or have any other questions, be sure to talk to a tax advisor to ensure the correct taxes are paid to the correct country.

-Being aware of the tax due dates in China is important because they are different than the US deadlines.
+Being aware of dates in China, tax due dates especially, are important because they are different than the US deadlines.
 For example, you will need to file your Chinese tax return before you file your US tax for expats.

 The tax year in China is the same as the United States: January 1st through December 31st.
-Unlike the US, Chinese taxes must be filed with the State Administration of Taxation by March 31st.
+Unlike the US, Chinese taxes must be filed with the State Administration of Taxation between March 1st and June 30th the following year.
 China does not offer extensions for any taxpayers and does apply penalties in the event of a late filing.

 Your employer will be required to pay taxes for you on a monthly basis.
 You are also required to file a return if you meet the following criteria: